3 – Day Injection Procedure Training

 This is a comprehensive course for physicians to learn how to properly test, diagnose, and treat a variety of pain related presentations by your patient.
 Emphasis is placed on anatomy, pain pathologies, and treatment options available to your patient.
 Over the 3-Day event, extensive training will be provided on a multitude of interventional pain management techniques with a focus on treating lumbar spinal disorders using the various injection modalities.
 All protocols for the spinal injections are given including medicines needed for the chemical neurolysis (facet joints), epidurals, and steroid joint injections.
 Physicians will be trained on and perform the various spinal injections, including facet joint, epidural (lateral foraminal, central, caudal), sympathetic nerve blocks, sacroiliac as well as other joint and specialty injections on human cadavers and other training models throughout the course study.

-The use of medical devices for many of the spinal injections and ultrasound guided injections are taught for the various large joints and tendon/sheaths including the Platelet Rich Plasma (PRP) injections.
+The use of medical devices for many of the spinal injections are taught for the various large joints and tendon/sheaths including the Platelet Rich Plasma (PRP) injections.
 Specialty injections using Botulinum Toxin for muscle spasticity and hyaluronic acid for visco-supplementation for shoulders and knees are part of the course study.
 Chronic pain management is also included within the program study for the management of chronic pain and safe administration of prescriptions within your practice.
 In addition, physical therapy options are discussed for those patients that need orthopedic rehabilitation after receiving pain management procedures.

 - One-on-One Fluoroscopy Equipment Training